NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

-Design day “definitions” originate in the ASHRAE Handbook of Fundamentals.
+Design day "definitions" originate in the ASHRAE Handbook of Fundamentals.
 Prior to 1997, these conditions were described for winter and summer (heating and cooling).
 They were based on seasonal percentages.

-EnergyPlus uses the design day object values and creates an entire day of weather data – this is described more fully in the Input Output Reference under the **DesignDay** object.
-The weather converter program assigns “SummerDesignDay” and “WinterDesignDay” day types by default – these day types influence “scheduling” of various elements.
+EnergyPlus uses the design day object values and creates an entire day of weather data - this is described more fully in the Input Output Reference under the **DesignDay** object.
+The weather converter program assigns "SummerDesignDay" and "WinterDesignDay" day types by default - these day types influence "scheduling" of various elements.
 How to use these effectively is described during the **DesignDay** and **Schedule** objects discussions in the Input Output Reference.

 Beginning in 1997, and continuing (the latest version was published in 2009), the design condition data is based on annual percentages.
 In addition, only locations with long-term hourly observations data (on which to form the basis) are included.